araobp/data-science/README.md

 ### [Arduino](Arduino)

-Arduino is a device for testing sensor modules.
-Let Jupyter Notebook to collect data from sensors.
+Make Jupyter Notebook collect data from this Arduino version of the Thermograpy device with Panasonic AMG8833.

 <img src='doc/me.jpg' width=200>